UC-MACSS/persp-model_W17/students/Ochoa_Erin/PS6/ps6-emo.md

 We find that the useless classifier for this data predicts that all voters will vote; because the voter variable is dichotomous, we find this by simply taking the median of the distribution: 1.

-With the useless classifier (which predicts all respondents will vote), we find that the proportional reduction in error is 0.7344111.
-This means that the model based only on depression index scores provides an improvement in the proportional reduction in error of 73.4411085% over the useless-classifier model.
+With the useless classifier (which predicts all respondents will vote), we find that the proportional reduction in error is 0.0161663.
+This means that the model based only on depression index scores provides an improvement in the proportional reduction in error of 1.6166282% over the useless-classifier model.

-The AUC score for this model is 0.6243087.
+The AUC for this model is 0.6243087.

-This model's performance is mediocre, but we temper that by considerin that it uses only one predictor.
-With a moderately high proportional reduction in error based on the 50% threshold as well as moderate accuracy rate and AUC, the model performs surprisingly well given the single predictor, depression index score, on which it is based.
+This model's performance is poor, but we temper that by considering that it uses only one predictor.
 We expect to improve the model by including additional predictors.

 For good measure we plot the accuracy, sensitivity, and specificy rates for thresholds between 0 and 1: